WenqiangZhou/mygit/readme.txt

 creat a file named readme.txt
-add some contents in server
+add some contents in readme.txt